vitkhudenko/session_tracker/README.md

     the `autoUntrackStates` (a `SessionTracker` constructor parameter).
     This callback is the right place to release any resources for the session (a DB connection, a DI scope, etc.).

-- `onAllSessionsTrackingStopped(sessionTracker: SessionTracker<Event, State>, sessionsData: List<Pair<String, State>>)`
+- `onAllSessionsTrackingStopped(sessionTracker: SessionTracker<Event, State>, sessionRecords: List<SessionRecord<State>>)`

-    SessionTracker has removed session from the list of tracked sessions.
+    SessionTracker has removed all sessions from the list of tracked sessions.
 This happens as a result of calling `SessionTracker.untrackAllSessions()`.
     This callback is the right place to release any resources for the sessions (a DB connection, a DI scope, etc.).